-A Nobel Prize Laureate, Artturi Virtanen was recognized in 1945 for his inventions and research in agricultural as well as nutrition chemistry.
-He is more particularly known for the AIV fodder which is important for the prolonged storage of grain especially during long winter months.
+A Nobel Prize Laureate, Artturi Virtanen was recognized in 1945 for his inventions and research in agricultural and nutrition chemistry.
+He is known for AIV fodder, a method for preserving animal fodder, which is important during the long winter months.

 Early Life and Educational Background

-Artturi Virtanen was born Artturi Ilmari Virtanen to his parents Serafiina Isotalo and Kaarlo Virtanen on the 15th of January in 1895.
-His hometown was in Helsinki, Finland, and he received his education from the Classical Lyceum located at Viipuri, Finland.
+Artturi Ilmari Virtanen was born in Helsinki, Finland on the 15th of January in 1895.
+His mother was Serafiina Isotalo and his father was Kaarlo Virtanen.
+Artturi was schooled at the Classical Lyceum in Viipuri, Finland.

 Personal Life and Latter Years

-He was married in 1920 to the botanist Lilja Moisio and they had two sons.
-Virtanen bought a farm somewhere near Helsinki and this was where he tested some of the results he was able to come up with in the laboratory.
-He was a man who enjoyed the simple life and he never even had a car of his own despite his many achievements.
+Virtanen married in 1920 to the botanist Lilja Moisio and they had two sons, Kaarlo and Olavi.
+Virtanen bought a farm near Helsinki and this was which he used for some of his research.
+He enjoyed the simple life and he never owned a car of his own despite his many achievements.

-Virtanen remained in the Institute for Biochemistry which he founded until his death came in 1973 caused by a hip fracture and ensuing complications.
+Virtanen remained in the Institute for Biochemistry which he founded until his death on November 11th, 1973.
+He died, aged 78, as a result of a hip fracture and the ensuing complications.
 As an honor to his legacy, the Virtanen lunar crater and asteroid 1449 Virtanen were both named after him.